-This section applies only to Section 8 PBV participants.
-Applicants to the PBV program are not eligible for Informal Hearings.
+This section applies only to Section 8 Project-Based Voucher (PBV) participants.
+Applicants to the Project-Based Voucher (PBV) program are not eligible for Informal Hearings.
 Applicants are eligible for Informal Reviews, per Section IV of this Policy.

 It is the goal of the PSH Program to assist tenants to maintain their tenancies and live successfully in the community.
-In this context, it is the LHA's intention to terminate participants only when required to do so by HUD statute or regulation or for serious or repeated violations of the lease which the PSH supports are unable to successfully resolve.
+In this context, it is Louisiana Housing Authority (LHA)'s intention to terminate participants only when required to do so by HUD statute or regulation or for serious or repeated violations of the lease which the PSH supports are unable to successfully resolve.